-We formally test whether Muslim women living in affected cities experienced increased levels of stress after the attacks using the same specification as in Eq.
-(1), where now the outcomes of interest are; self-assessed health, the three stress indicators and the emotional well-being index.
+We formally test whether Muslim women living in affected cities experienced increased levels of stress after the attacks using the same specification as in equation (1), where now the outcomes of interest are; self-assessed health and the three indicators of mental wellness.
 As in the baseline estimates, we compare Muslim vs non-Muslim immigrant mothers (excluding Spanish women).
 We also include month and year fixed effects, women's country of birth fixed effects and AGA fixed effects.
 Standard errors are clustered at the AGA level.
-To support our hypothesis, we should find a positive coefficient (of the triple interaction term) for the self-assessed health outcome and a negative coefficient for the stress markers , supporting that Muslim women living in the affected cities experience a decrease in emotional well-being.

-Table 9 shows that being a Muslim women living in affected cities is associated with a decrease in the probability of being happy by 49.84 percentage points after the attacks.
+Table 11 shows that, for Muslim women living in affected cities and being exposed to the attacks is associated with a decrease in the probability of being happy by 49.84 percentage points.
 For the other outcomes, even if we do not find a statistically significant result, we get the expected signs.
 These results are consistent with stress affecting mental wellness, which is an important channel through which the fetus can be affected while in utero.